dammie200/carddex/README.md

 The app will be available at `http://localhost:3000`.
 The `npm run dev` script applies migrations before starting to avoid missing-table errors.

 ## How pricing works now
-- Prices come from the `tcgplayer` and `cardmarket` fields returned by PokémonTCG.io during the catalog sync.
+- Prices come from the `tcgplayer` and `cardmarket` fields included in the catalog data (sourced from the public PokémonTCG GitHub dataset or the PokémonTCG.io API fallback) during the catalog sync.
 - No direct TCGplayer API calls are made at runtime; searches and pricing are purely local once the catalog is synced.

 ## Key features